seanbaxter/circle/embed/embed.md

 sys 0m0.151s
 ```

-It's actually a bit -lower than `std::vector`'s constructor!
+It's actually a bit slower than `std::vector`'s constructor!
 If we initialized an array of `char`s rather than `int`s it would be again 4x slower.

 `memset` would run at full speed, so that won't slow you down.
 Would `std::fill` run fast or slow?
 I don't know.
 One thing specific features like `@embed` do are reduce uncertainty.
 I **know** `@embed` will run fast, because it only has fast code paths.